Curriculum

 Mercaz Aliyah Curriculum

 Mercaz Aliyah classes take place on Sundays and Mondays.
-To find a schedule that works for your child, please email Joan Perlman
+To find a schedule that works for your child, please email Joan Perlman.

 Hebrew Highlights